nosovk/flowershow/README.md

 # 🌷 Flowershow template

-> Publish your Obsidian notes (or any markdown), beautifully.
+> 💐 Publish beautiful books, wikis, websites and PKMs from markdown.
 For free, no coding.

-Flowershow is an open-source tool for easily converting your markdown files into an elegant website.
-It's built on a standard, modern web stack – React, Next.js, and Tailwind and shipped with a basic default theme to get you started with just a few clicks.
+Flowershow is an open-source tool and cloud service to quickly and easily turn your markdown into an elegant website, wiki, docs etc.

-- **Crafted for Obsidian**, Flowershow works with your Obsidian vault out of the box.
-No need to modify the syntax or change the file layout.
-If you're not an Obsidian fan, Flowershow can be used with any CommonMark or GFM files.
+- **Markdown ... extended**: supports all standard Markdown plus many extensions and is fully compatible with e.g. Obsidian out of the box with no need to modify the syntax or change the file layout.
+Flowershow can be used with any CommonMark or GFM files.
 - **Elegant and functional** default theme with basic front page and navbar.
 - **Easy to tweak and extend** with custom page layouts and custom React components, that can be used within your markdown.
 - **Backed by a team of data geeks**, who love Markdown, and are passionate about sharing knowledge and ideas with others.